Stock market today: Wall Street remains in a lull as indexes drift

 NEW YORK (AP) — U.S. stocks are drifting Wednesday as Wall Street remains in a lull.

-The S&P 500 was virtually unchanged in morning trading after a big three-day winning streak gave way to a tiny gain the prior day.
-The Dow Jones Industrial Average was up by 49 points, or less than 0.1%, as of 10:45 a.m.
-Eastern time, and the Nasdaq composite was basically flat.
+The S&P 500 slipped 0.1% in afternoon trading after a big three-day winning streak gave way to a tiny gain the prior day.
+The Dow Jones Industrial Average was up by 75 points, or 0.2%, as of 12:30 p.m.
+Eastern time, and the Nasdaq composite fell 0.3%.

-Match Group sank 6.8% despite topping profit expectations.
-The company behind Tinder, Hinge and other apps gave a forecast for revenue in the current quarter that fell short of analysts.
+Match Group sank 4.2% despite topping profit expectations.
+The company behind Tinder, Hinge and other apps gave a forecast for revenue in the current quarter that fell short of analysts'.
 It said its efforts to make Tinder better for women and Gen Z customers in particular have hurt some performance measurements in the short term.

 Most companies have been reporting stronger profits for the start of the year than analysts expected.
 That and newly revived hopes for coming cuts to interest rates by the Federal Reserve have helped the U.S. stock market to recover from its rough April.